bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 The reason why we need to specify our layer by ARN is because we didn't define a runtime above.

 <p style="background-color: #9bc2cf; padding: 7px 20px; text-align: center; border-radius: 6px;">
-<b>Important!</b> if you function generates a PDF with a bunch of black squares, this is likely because there is no font configuration within Lambda.
-To solve this, you can go to <a href="https://github.com/brandonlim-hs/fonts-aws-lambda-layer" target="_blank">this link</a> that I mentioned earlier, and copy one of those AWS Linux Fonts ARNs for your region, add the environment variable in the README, and repeat these steps for another font layer.
+<b>Important!</b> If your function generates a PDF with a bunch of black squares, this is likely because there is no font configuration within Lambda.
+To solve this, you can go to <a href="https://github.com/brandonlim-hs/fonts-aws-lambda-layer" target="_blank">this link</a> that I mentioned earlier, and copy one of the AWS Linux Fonts ARNs for your region (or build from scratch), add the environment variable in the README, and repeat these steps to add a font layer.
 </p>

 ### Add permission to access your S3 bucket